-late 14c., ajusten, "to correct, remedy," from Old French ajuster, ajoster "add; assemble; calibrate, gauge, regulate," from Late Latin adiuxtare "to bring near," from ad "to" (see ad-) + Latin iuxta "next, close by," from suffixed form of PIE root *yeug- "to join."
+late 14c., ajusten, "to correct, remedy," from Old French ajuster, ajoster "add; assemble; calibrate, gauge, regulate," from Late Latin adiuxtare "to bring near," from ad "to" (see ad-) + Latin iuxta "next, close by" (from suffixed form of PIE root *yeug- "to join").

 English reborrowed the word by c.
-1600 in sense "arrange, settle, compose," from Middle French adjuster "fit (things together) properly, put things in order."
-Meaning "to arrange (something) so as to conform with (a standard or another thing)" is from 1660s.
-Insurance sense is from 1755 (see adjuster).
+1600 in sense "arrange, settle, compose," from French adjuster "fit (things together) properly, put things in order."
+The meaning "arrange (something) so as to conform with (a standard or another thing)" is from 1660s.
+The insurance sense is from 1755 (see adjuster).
 To adjust to "get used to" is attested by 1924.
 Related: Adjusted; adjusting.

 Dictionary entries near adjust